Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: Sensing Improvement Using CRW-Based KF

 \section{Sensing Improvement Using CRW-Based KF}

-In this section, we describe the trajectory estimation of moving targets using correlated random walk (CRW) based Kalman filtering (KF).
+Here, we describe the trajectory estimation of moving targets using correlated random walk (CRW) based KF.
 Typically, the movements of the targets like humans, animals, vehicles, and uncrewed aerial vehicles (UAVs) are not entirely random, but they follow the same direction for a while.